xf00f/web3x/README.md

 This is not a perfect drop in replacement for web3.js, there are small differences.

 - Callbacks for request/response style calls no longer supported, promises only.
+- Address objects must be used insead of strings. e.g. `Address.fromString('0x903ddd91207f737255ca93eb5885c0e087be0fc3')`
+- Buffers are often used instead of `0x` prefixed strings.
 - You should explicitly import parts of the library rather then accessing them via the web3 object.
 - Sanitized some hybrid types, e.g. access wallet accounts via `wallet.get(0)` rather than `wallet[0]`.